Funeral planning: Different ideas for a special funeral

 There’s something to be said about planning your own funeral.
 While perhaps a morbid topic at first glance, it can be a beautiful thing to organise exactly what you want when you pass.
 What’s more, it will put your loved ones at ease knowing there will be no stress trying to determine what you would have wanted.

 Personalising your funeral is now something that many more people feel comfortable doing, as they feel that a funeral should be a celebration of a person’s life, rather than a sombre, formal occasion.
-From eco-cemeteries to burial at sea to cremation-versus-burial decisions, there are now a lot of options at your disposal.1 Here we discuss different types of funerals and what’s involved.
+From eco-cemeteries, burial at sea, or cremation-versus-burial decisions, there are now a lot of funeral options at your disposal.
+Here we discuss different types of funerals and what’s involved.

-When you sit down and work out how much a funeral costs, the breakdown of items can end up being quite substantial.2 So it’s no wonder many Australians are considering alternative funeral arrangements.
+When you sit down and work out how much a funeral costs, the breakdown of items can end up being quite substantial.
+So it’s no wonder many Australians are considering alternative funeral arrangements.

 - Preparing the body without chemical preservatives and disinfectants.